bw2012/UE4VoxelTerrain/README.md

 * Work in progress.
 Some features is not finished/buggy/has ugly code/do not meet your expectations.

 # Usage
-1. Install MS Visual Studio 2015 Update 3
+1. Install MS Visual Studio 2017
 2. Download last stable project
 3. Or clone repository properly ```git clone --recursive https://github.com/bw2012/UE4VoxelTerrain.git```
 4. Open directory UE4VoxelTerrain